Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Open Challenges

 \subsection{Channel Modeling and Measurement}

-In Section {\ref{sm}}, we consider modifying and tailor the conventional S-V channel model to characterize the THz wave propagations.
+In Section {\ref{sm}}, we consider modifying and tailoring the conventional S-V channel model to characterize the THz wave propagation.
 As the spatial superposition of ultra-massive single-input single-output (SISO) channels is complicated, accurate THz channel modeling is still lacking for UM-MIMO systems.
-Various factors need to be considered including: modeling in static and time-varying environments, channel space-time correlation under large-scale antenna arrays, near-field effects caused by the expansion of array scale, and modeling mutual coupling effects \cite{sur25}.
-To achieve reliable channel modeling, channel measurement is an important means to verify and improve the model.
+Various factors need to be considered, including modeling in static and time-varying environments, channel space-time correlation under large-scale antenna arrays, near-field effects caused by the expansion of array scale, and modeling mutual coupling effects \cite{sur25}.
+In particular, the large array size in UM-MIMO leads to inaccuracy of planar-wave channel model (PWM), while an increased channel matrix dimension leads to excessive parameters in applying spherical-wave channel model (SWM).
+Thus, a hybrid spherical- and planar-wave channel model (HSPM) can be adopted to balance the accuracy and overhead of channel modeling\cite{hspw}.
+Channel measurement is an important way to verify and improve the channel model.
 However, channel measurement in the THz band requires high-precision equipment, diverse test scenarios, and long iteration cycles, which is associated with high costs.
 At present, apart from the lower THz frequencies \cite{sur29}, the measurements for about $1$ THz is still limited \cite{umcm9, umcm10}.